moredure/migrator/README.md

 Just specify ```$REDIS_SOURCE``` and ```$REDIS_DESTINATION``` and the deal will be done.

+Requires replicaof or slaveof commands be available in your redis installation

 Licensed under SSPL license.
 Please do not use this script to provide service to anybody except for your personal needs.